Sher1234/Horrible/README.md

  * Notification Support for every new release available on HorribleSubs
    - Needs to be enabled by user
    - Notifications might get delayed by 30 minutes (Max).
+ * In App Search for listing available subs from Horrible Subs

 Mentioned features might not work in upcoming releases but will be fixed soon
  * ~~Lists full weeks Schedule (According to User Time)~~